 Display State or Action Comments Shader deselected/selected.
-When selected, represented by a yellow cross anchor point, a yel- low point (rotation), a rectangle with multi-colored sides and a blue corner triangle (resize).
+When selected, represented by a yellow cross anchor point, a yellow point (rotation), a rectangle with multi-colored sides and a blue corner triangle (resize).
 A red handle appears at a corner when the cursor moves over it.
 When you see only the cross anchor, drag it to display the other handles.

-Display State or Action Comments Move the Shader freely.
+ANTERNA MARIE AN Move the Shader freely.
 Select the Shader: click on any part of it, then move it.
 This can also be done by selecting a corner red handle when the cursor moves over it.
-Move the Shader with one corner of the multi-colored rectangle.
+COLORS OF STATE OF ST Move the Shader with one corner of the multi-colored rectangle.
 By moving the mouse over the corner of the rectangle, a red snap point is displayed.
-A snap point to edge can be activated by hold- ing down the Shift key (snaps only on meshes, not onto the bounding box).
-Move the Shader in one direction.
+A snap point to edge can be activated by holding down the Shift key (snaps only on meshes, not onto the bounding box).
+THE PROPERTY OF THE PROPERTY O Move the Shader in one direction.
 Click on one colored side of the rectangle.
 The line becomes highlighted, then move the Shader parallel to the direction.
-A snap edge can be activated by holding down the Shift key when moving (snaps only to edges in mesh, not onto the bounding box).
-Rotate the Shader.
+A snap edge can be activated by holding down the Shift key when moving (snaps only to edges in mesh, not onto the bounding box). © Q. Rotate the Shader.
 By clicking on a yellow handle, a purple circular cursor is displayed; move the yellow point around the cursor.
 Holding down the Shift key while clicking on the Shader increments the rotation by 15°.
 Resize the Shader.
-Click on the blue triangle dis- played in the corner then drag to resize the Shader.
+Click on the blue triangle displayed in the corner then drag to resize the Shader.